 I can confirm this bug.
 The root cause is that the Mesh Sequence Cache modifier adjusts the vertices of the mesh directly.
 You can see this when you view the mesh in Edit Mode; the mesh will be deformed, instead of in the rest position as expected by the Armature modifier.

 I tested the export in Linux with 3.19 Kernel wich is recommented by the OS developer.
 Also tested with Kernel 4.0 and 4.4.
 The result is the same.
 I am working on 4.4.79 in general cause of hardware requirements.

 So i tested alot at the weekend and i found out that the problem only occur with high amounts of polygones.

-Since I don't have Houdini, it'll be hard to test this out.
+Since I don't have Houdini, it'll be hard to test this out (the "free" version doesn't include Alembic support).
 I can try and investigate with some other software, though (abcview).

 Please attach a simple example file that shows this issue.

 Turns out this does happen on Linux too, but only if you enable the legacy depsgraph.
 I tested only with WITH_LEGACY_DEPSGRAPH:BOOL=OFF.

 @Sergey Sharybin (sergey) and I agree that it's not worth it fixing this test for the old depsgraph.